privacysandbox/privacy-sandbox-demos/services/home/docs/demos/publisher-ad-quality-req.md

 To add the user to an interest group, we reuse the implementation from the [basic retargeting / remarketing ad campaign use-case demo](retargeting-remarketing).
 It’s in the second half -- the auction execution and ad delivery
--- where this use case differs from the regular Retargeting / Remarketing use-case.
-This is also why, this use-case is on a different page on the news site.
+-- where this use case differs from the regular retargeting / remarketing use-case.
+This is also why this use-case is on a different page on the news site.

-##### News page & SSP tag

 The news page lists the available ad slot on the page in the [`window.PSDemo.PAGE_ADS_CONFIG`](https://github.com/privacysandbox/privacy-sandbox-demos/blob/main/services/news/src/views/publisher-ad-quality-req.ejs#L29)